DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 end
 ```
 ## Design Choices
-This section will contain a bit of information on the definition of the new Module's class and why some of the things were done the way they were.
-This will also have the **COMPLETE** module definition of the DoS and DDoS modules as code blocks.
+This section will contain a bit of information on the definition of the new Metasploit modules and why some of the things were done the way they were.
+This will also have the **FULL** class definition of the DoS and DDoS modules as code blocks excluding the functions the modules will use.

 ### DoS
-The DoS module definition is almost the same as the **Msf::Exploit** Knock module.
+The DoS module definition is almost the same as the **Msf::Exploit** Knock module's.
 This is because it makes one connection with the functions provided by the **Msf::Exploit::Remote::Tcp** Mixin.
-It uses this connection to send the malicious message, and the Mixin provides a few datastore objects to control those functions.
-Since we are only sending a message, and are not expecting a response as it will hopefully crash the server the only datastore objects we care about are *RHOST*  which is configured by the user and *RPORT*.
-We assume the server is running on a known default port of 9999 so we will want to set the default value of *RPORT* to 9999.
-We also do not need any target or platform information as we are using the buffer overflow to crash the server rather than execute code.
+It uses this connection to send the malicious message, and the Mixin provides a few datastore objects to control those functions we use to make the connection.
+Since we are only sending a message, and are not expecting a response as it hopefully crashes the server the only datastore objects we need are *RHOST*  which is configured by the user and *RPORT*.
+We assume the server is running on a known default port of 9999 so we will set the default value of *RPORT* to 9999.
+We also do not need any target or platform information as we are simply using a buffer overflow to crash the server rather than execute arbitrary code.

-This results in the following Module:
+This results in the following module:
 ```ruby
 # DoS
 class MetasploitModule < Msf::Auxiliary